facebookresearch/InterHand2.6M/README.md

 </p>

 ## News
 * 2020.11.26.
+Demo code for a random image is added!
+Checkout below instructions.
+* 2020.11.26.
 Fitted MANO parameters are updated to the better ones (fitting error is about 5 mm).
 Also, reduced to much smaller file size by providing parameters fitted to the world coordinates (independent on the camera view).
 * 2020.10.7.
 Fitted MANO parameters are available!
 They are obtained by [NeuralAnnot](https://arxiv.org/abs/2011.11232).

 ## InterHand2.6M dataset
 * For the **InterHand2.6M dataset download and instructions**, go to [[HOMEPAGE](https://mks0601.github.io/InterHand2.6M/)].
 * Belows are instructions for **our baseline model**, InterNet, for 3D interacting hand pose estimation from a single RGB image.

+## Demo on a random image
+1. Download pre-trained InterNet from [here](https://drive.google.com/drive/folders/1BET1f5p2-1OBOz6aNLuPBAVs_9NLz5Jo?usp=sharing)
+2. Put the model at `demo` folder
+3. Go to `demo` folder and run `python demo.py --gpu 0 --test_epoch 20`
+4. You can see `result_2D.jpg` and 3D viewer.

 ## MANO mesh rendering demo
 1. Install [SMPLX](https://github.com/vchoutas/smplx)